runabol/piper/README.md

 # Introduction

-Piper is a distributed workflow engine designed to be dead simple.
+Piper is an open-source, distributed workflow engine designed to be dead simple.

 Piper can run on one or a thousand machines depending on your scaling needs.